wwj405098620/WJSlider/README.md

 You know how to use it when you open this project!

-Just let the parentcontroller confrom to the protocol <WJLeftSlider>, then write code only one line! parentcontroller.setupLeftController(the left controller). bingo!
+Just let the parentcontroller confrom to the protocol "WJLeftSlider", then write code only one line! parentcontroller.setupLeftController(the left controller). bingo!